dbatten5/maison/docs/usage.md

 `maison` offers optional schema validation.

 To validate a configuration, first create a schema.
-The schema should implement a method called `dict`.
+The schema should implement a method called `model_dump`.
 This can be achieved by writing the schema as a `pydantic` model:

 ```python